 For those who absolutely need to visit their branch, we reveal which banks are open and when.

-Before we reveal the new opening times for the main banks, remember that you shouldn't visit a branch unless it’s absolutely essential – you may be able to deal with some banking issues online or in the app.
+Before we reveal the opening times for the main banks, remember that you shouldn't visit a branch unless it’s absolutely essential – you may be able to deal with some banking issues online or in the app.

 For example, Barclays and HSBC let you pay in a cheque using its app instead of visiting a branch.